Suicide prevention, risk reduction and resources

 Risk factors for suicide may include a previous suicide attempt, a history of mental illness or alcohol/drug use, a family history of suicide, physical illness or feeling alone.
 There may be several warning signs that someone is thinking about suicide.
 These may include behavioral changes (e.g., school problems, rebellion against family rules, switching friends, sloppy appearance, lack of involvement in former interests); emotional changes (e.g., mood changes, irritability, defensiveness, ‘nothing matters’ attitude); mental changes (e.g., memory lapses, poor concentration); or physical changes (e.g., low energy).
 Asking someone directly about their suicidal feelings may help to lower their anxiety level and act as a deterrent.
 Your openness and concern in asking about suicide may allow the person experiencing pain to talk about his/her problems, and begin to feel less lonely or isolated.

 If you suspect that someone you know may be thinking about harming themselves, don’t hesitate to get professional support and help.
-Call the Lifeways at 541-889-9167 for additional information.
+Call Lifeways crisis line at 541-889-9167 or The National Suicide Hotline at

 Question, Persuade and Refer